We will send a download link to your email address

 People are taking greater care than ever about what they eat.
 That’s why most smartphones already come with apps to track your health.

 So does an iPhone with Health app which tracks your Activity, Mindfulness, Nutrition, and Sleep.
-And while your iPhone can track your Activity and Sleep pretty well on its own, using a manual input of the Nutrition section is quite a pain.
+And while your iPhone can track your Activity and Sleep pretty well on its own, using manual input of the Nutrition section is quite a pain.
 Here is where Avocado helps.

 This concept built for the healthcare industry combines AR (augmented reality) mode and with the help of AI (artificial intelligence) scans and identifies nutrition data of your meals.